mark-watson/Clojure-AI-Book/manuscript/ollama.md

 **ollama serve**

-Then run the tests in another window:
+Then run the tests in another console:

 **lein test**